AardStarling/Search-and-Destroy-v3.0/STATEMENT ON BEING BANNED v1.0.0.md

+**UPDATE 4 Aug 2019** S&D 3.0 rel-1.0.6 is released.
+Please see the readme.md file in this repository.
+Thanks and have a good day!

 **UPDATE** Within hours of posting this, my character Starling was entirely deleted.
 Talk about feeling threatened!
 Too good!

 Good morning friends, ninjas, and other S&D users and fans of mine,